-In the event a grade of less than 90% is earned on a terminal competency, refer to the remediation plan.
+In the event a grade of less than 90% is earned on a terminal competency, refer to the remediation plan on page 15.
 When indirect supervision status has been restored, the student will be reevaluated for terminal competency in that procedure.